Frequently Asked Questions

 When is the exam schedule for UTIAS courses created?

 Exams for UTIAS graduate courses are usually scheduled during the same period as undergraduate exams.
 This means that before scheduling a UTIAS exam, the undergraduate exam schedule must be known.
-Typically this is released in early march and graduate exams are scheduled shortly thereafter.
-However, this varied from year to year.
-In any case, do not plan to be unavailable to write an exam at any time before the end of the exam period.
+Typically this is released in early November and early March and graduate exams are scheduled shortly thereafter.
+However, this varies from year to year.
+In any circumstances, do not plan to be unavailable to write an exam at any time before the end of the exam period.

 Is there a repository of old exams?